 2. Add the lemon and orange juice and bay leaf and simmer on low until reduced by about half (about 5 minutes).
 Stirring constantly, add butter one tablespoon at a time, incorporating each piece fully before adding the next.
 Add salt and pepper, to taste, and serve over sea bass.

-(2) 6 oz. portions of Chilean Sea Bass
+Olive oil (2) 6 oz. portions of Chilean Sea Bass Salt and pepper

 1. In a medium saute pan, heat a couple tablespoons of oil over medium heat.
 Season sea bass with salt and pepper, then place in pan and saute on both sides, turning only once.
 Cooking time will vary depending on the thickness of your fish, but fish is done when it flakes easily in the center with a fork.